Satellaa/Bitron/README.md

   <img src="/assets/Bitron-artwork.png" />
 </p>
 <p align="center">
-  <strong>A command-line tool for validating YAML files and generating JSON output for the Monster Memory Tracker (MMT) application.
-It validates and compiles information about what effects/states monsters remember or forget after being temporarily banished or flipped face-down.</strong>
+  <strong>Command-line tool for parsing YAML files and generating JSON output for the Monster Memory Tracker (MMT) application.
+It parses and transforms information about effects and states that monsters remember or forget after being temporarily banished or flipped face-down.</strong>
 </p>

 ## Prerequisites